jithinmts/radio_player/README.md

   radio_player: ^0.0.1
 ```

-Only for debug mode in iOS 14 or later add the following to info.plist
+To launch in debug mode in iOS 14+ add the following to info.plist

 ```
 <key>NSBonjourServices</key>